zsteinkamp/photodirs/README.md

 You will need to edit the `docker-compose.yml` file in the `prod/` directory to use the correct path to your albums directory.
-Note that this is mounted "Read Only" so even if I had a terrible bug in my code, I could not mess up your originals.
+Note that this is mounted "Read Only" so even if there was a terrible bug in the code, it could not mess up your originals.

 After you have changed the `/albums` mount source, then you can start in